3 Mistakes Business Owners Make When Hiring a CFO

 Don’t make these common mistakes when hiring a finance director for your business.

-Hire a part-time FD near you
+Hire a part-time CFO near you

 By avoiding these common mistakes, you can increase your chances of hiring the right Finance Director for your business.
 Remember to consider your business's specific needs and future growth plans when making your decision.
 And don't be afraid to think outside the box when it comes to industry experience.